r-wittmann/DI-project/README.md

 I will be available for questions and problems every Friday from 3pm to 5pm.
 This is a voluntary offer to everyone.
 You can just join the Zoom Meeting and get help, if you are stuck somewhere.
 We will reuse the lecture Zoom meeting for the consultation, URL can be found in LSF.\
 Exception: The third consultation will be held on Thursday, 23.12.2021, instead of Friday.

+## Assignment until 19.01.2022
+Similar to the login functionality, which we implemented in the frontend in our session, please implement the signup functionality.

+As mentioned in the session, this week's consultation will start about 30 minutes later due to a prior meeting that I need to attend to.

 ## Assignment until 12.01.2022
 1. We are currently saving plain text passwords to the database, which is an absolute no-go from a security perspective.
 Please change our server so that passwords are hashed.
 Please use the bcrypt framework for hashing.